 The scheme is considered to be a multi-employer scheme as described in Section 28 of FRS 102.
 This means it is not possible to attribute the Scheme's assets and liabilities to each specific Responsible Body, and this means that contributions are accounted for as if the Scheme were a defined contribution scheme.
-The pensions costs charged to the Statement of Comprehensive Income in the year are contributions payable towards benefits and expenses accrued in that year (2023: £8k), 2022: £8k), plus the figures highlighted in the table below as being recognised in the Statement of Comprehensive Income, giving a total charge of £6k for 2023 (2022: £8k).
+The pensions costs charged to the Statement of Comprehensive Income in the year are contributions payable towards benefits and expenses accrued in that year, which were £6k in 2024 (2023: £8k), plus any figures arising from contributions in respect of the Scheme's deficit (see below).
+The 2021 valuation showed the Scheme to be fully funded and as such in 2023, following the valuation results being agreed, the deficit contributions paid were £0 (2023: £nil).